 Body image work is hard work.
 It takes a lot of self-reflection and self-awareness to understand it and counter-condition it.
 But understanding that you don’t have to live the rest of your life being unsatisfied with the way you look is a good start.
 Find a therapist you trust and can help you improve your body image.

-About Danielle Swimm, LCPC: Danielle is a therapist in Annapolis, MD.
+About Danielle Swimm, LCPC: Danielle offers eating disorder therapy in Annapolis and online eating disorder therapy for Maryland residents.
 She enjoys helping others improve their relationship with food and their body.
 Her areas of concentration include eating disorders, anxiety, and body image improvement for adults and adolescents.
 She also works with a variety of disordered eating and has a passion for mind-body health.
-Interested in setting up an appointment?
-Fill out the “Send a Message” to your right!